How does written authorization differ from informed consent?

 Can I review my own office records to plan for a new study without IRB approval?

-You can not use, view, or record PHI without doing one of the following three things:
+You cannot use, access, or record PHI on human subjects without doing one of the following three things:

 - a Written Authorization; or